abitofalchemy/Frienso/FriensoAlpha/README.md

 * ver 1.6 build 94
-    06Aug15/SA: Fixed the issue of computing current distance from me to coreFriend
+    06Aug15/SA: Fixed the issue of computing current distance from me to coreFriend But add a location icon to the profile sneak peek to actually access it.

 * ver 1.6 build 93
     05Aug14/SA: Fixed the problem of using and changing the avatar